 - Cleanly separate the egg whites from the yolks.
 Not a single trace of egg white should be left on the yolk.
 I do this by cracking the egg and then use my shells to pour the yolk into the other shell until all my egg whites have dropped into the bowl.
 Or you can use a egg yolk and white separator.

-- I highly recommend an electric whisk to beat your egg whites.
+- I highly recommend an electric whisk or a cake stand to help beat your egg whites.

 - Do not over beat the egg whites.
 Just whisk until you get stiff peaks.
 This can cause deflated pancakes.

-- Once you whisk your meringue, take a dollop of it to wet the batter.
-This loosens that batter up so it's easier and takes less time to fold in your meringue.
+- Once you whisk your meringue, add a dollop of it to wet the batter to loosen up the batter so it takes less time to quickly fold in the meringue.

 - Do not over mix the batter.
 Just mix until it's combined.
-Overstimulation will cause deflated pancakes.
+Overstimulation and time will cause deflated pancakes.

 - Immediately cook the pancakes after mixing the batter.
 The more time passes, the more deflated the batter will be causing for deflated pancakes.